Bahamas Sports Tourism Plan Unveiled

 • Diving facilities at the aquatic centre.

-• The hot rod racing track will be relocated, which will include a sound barrier for the protection of surrounding neighbourhoods.
+• The hot rod racing track will be relocated, which will include a sound barrier for the protection of the surrounding neighbourhoods.

 • Softball and baseball stadiums.